 June is the start of the busy summer season in the UK, although earlier in the month will be quieter at the most popular spots, and UK schools don't break for summer until July.
 Many local festivals and events throughout the country draw residents rather than many international travelers, so you may experience a different kind of busyness than in other parts of Europe.

-Prices of accommodation, transport, and attractions don't vary much throughout the year.
-However, in the busier summer season, it's good to reserve hotels and long-distance transport in advance, as it books up.
+Prices of accommodations, transportation, and attractions don't vary significantly throughout the year.
+However, in the busier summer season, it's good to reserve hotels and long-distance transport in advance, as they book up.

 Where to Go

 The long coastline of the United Kingdom means there are many lovely beach towns to explore, whatever kind of beach vacation you're seeking.
 While June temperatures in the UK may not rival the Mediterranean, you can enjoy a great day at the beach throughout the UK.
 The town of Lyme Regis is at the heart of the Jurassic Coast, a UNESCO World Heritage site on England's south coast.
-As well as being geologically important, the town has a sheltered beach that's good for swimming.
+In addition to its geological significance, the town boasts a sheltered beach that's ideal for swimming.

 West Wales also has attractive beaches beside cute towns.
 Tenby, Milford Haven, and the Pembrokeshire Coast National Park are highlights.
-Further, plenty of other outdoor activities can be enjoyed in the national park.
+Additionally, numerous other outdoor activities can be enjoyed in the national park.

 To experience Stonehenge, one of the UK's most famous and unusual attractions, at a significant time of year, visit during the summer solstice (June 21).
 The large circle of free-standing stones is believed to have been built to mark time and the seasons, and the longest day of the year is a meaningful time to gather and learn about ancient British culture.
 There are usually organized events and gatherings at Stonehenge at this time.